 Best low-emission cars UK

 We have put together a list of our top low-emission cars that all conform with the Euro 6 regulations, for both petrol and diesel engines.

 Diesel cars get a lot of bad press mainly due to the number of harmful gasses they omit.
 If you live in London and have a diesel vehicle that does not comply with Euro 6, which is a large majority of diesel, you will be required to pay £12.50 a day to visit the city centre.
 It’s not just our Capital either, many of our cities have already introduced similar charges with many more to follow.

 However, you can avoid these charges by opting for a clean Euro 6 Diesel car instead.
 Since September 2015 all-new diesels have had to comply with these regulations so any diesel after this point is Euro 6 approved.
 However, there are some manufacturers that complied with the max levels before the regulations came into effect.

 If you opt for an Audi A3 Diesel from 2014 onwards you will be complying with Euro 6 regulations.
 This means that you can get a fantastic deal, especially if you opt for the previous model which has considerably dropped in price now.

-You can’t really go wrong with an Audi, now one of the most sought after makes, an Audi excels on many fronts.
+You can’t go wrong with an Audi, now one of the most sought-after makes, this make excels on many fronts.
 The A3 is a stylish model and if you opt for the SE Technik version you can get some extra tech included.

 Vauxhall Astra Diesel

-Diesels often get a bad reputation for being noisy, but the Astra didn’t sign up to that fate.
-Using Vauxhall’s 1.6 litre diesel engine, this little motor is as quiet as a mouse.
-This model has also been Euro 6 compliant from 2014!
+Diesels often get a bad reputation for being noisy, but the Astra didn’t sign up for that fate.
+Using Vauxhall’s 1.6-litre diesel engine, this little motor is as quiet as a mouse.
+This model has also been Euro 6 compliant since 2014!